devdots/minship/Readme.md

 ### path

-Project path on remote host. shipit will `cd` to this directory before executing any command.
+Project path on remote host. minship will `cd` to this directory before executing any command.

 ### Targets